EFFECTIVE DATE: December 27, 2019.

 Raytheon transfers, discloses or shares Your personal information with its affiliates as necessary for the purposes stated therein.

 Generally, Your personal information will not be shared with third parties not affiliated with Raytheon.
 From time to time we may transfer, disclose or share Your personal information with third parties that Raytheon has engaged specifically to handle and deliver certain online activities or other support services, including, but not limited to, conducting contests and sweepstakes, hosting or marketing services.
 Such third parties will receive Your personal information needed to perform these functions, but we do not allow them to use it for other purposes without Your consent.
-When You provide Your personal information to Raytheon in response to a contest, sweepstake, or other project consistent with our You may thereby consent that we publicly disclose and use Your personal information, as permitted by applicable law.
+When You provide Your personal information to Raytheon in response to a contest, sweepstake, or other project consistent with our Terms and Conditions, You may thereby consent that we publicly disclose and use Your personal information, as permitted by applicable law.

 Raytheon transfers business partner personal information for the purposes described in Section 1 moreover to the following types of third parties: ethics investigations providers, financial transaction messaging providers, legal advisors, document management systems providers, screening and escalation services providers, and network and IT support providers.
 Raytheon transfers customer personal information for the purposes described in Section 1 moreover to the following types of third parties: financial transaction messaging providers, and legal advisors.